-With busway and truck-only facilities, vehicle eligibility strategies are normally managed by adequately sizing the facility to handle the expected demand.
+With busway and truck-only facilities, vehicle eligibility strategies are normally managed by adequately sizing the facility to handle expected demand.
 If necessary, truck lanes can be managed by prohibiting trucks with a certain number of axles from using the facility.

-With occupancy-based eligibility strategies, as corridor demand patterns evolve, additional strategies may be needed to facilitate optimization of throughput or efficiency.
+With occupancy-based eligibility strategies, as corridor demand patterns evolve, additional strategies may be needed to optimize throughput or efficiency.
 Pricing strategies add more options to manage traffic demand and potentially optimize toward specific objectives.
-Pricing on a per mile basis along a managed lane facility is an effective means of ensuring that users are paying fully for their use of the managed lane facility.

-Pricing strategies also play their part in regulating the travel speeds between the general purpose lanes and the managed lanes themselves as depicted in Figure 7.
-At low toll rate levels on the managed lane, the traffic in the managed lane quickly deteriorates as a significant amount of users and latent demand access the additional managed lane capacity.
-Increasing the toll rates begins to divert users away from the managed lanes and back into the general purpose lanes, improves the managed lane speed at the expense of the general purpose lanes' speed.
-A balance between the speeds in the managed and general purpose lanes is therefore necessary under a throughput maximization objective to ensure that adequate volumes are processed through the corridor.
-This can generally be achieved through a weighted matrix that evaluates the overall corridors effectiveness and speed deterioration for all corridor users.
+Pricing on a per mile basis along a managed lane facility is an effective means of managing demand.
+Pricing strategies help regulate travel speeds between the general purpose and managed lanes as depicted in Figure 7.
+At low toll rates, managed lane operating speeds decline as additional users fill remaining managed lane capacity.
+Increasing toll rates diverts some users back into the general purpose lanes, and improves the managed lane speed at the expense of the general purpose lanes' speed.
+Therefore, a balance between managed and general purpose lane volumes is desired under a throughput maximization objective to ensure that adequate volumes are processed through the corridor.
+This can be achieved by considering overall corridor performance measures as an element of the monitoring process.